AHIVOY strengthens the Oregon wine community by empowering vineyard stewards through education.

 AHIVOY is committed to:

 Empowerment-we empower vineyard stewards through education by providing resources and opportunities useful to advancing careers in they can use to advance their career and the Oregon wine industry.

 Integrity-we act with integrity by being honest and true in pursuit of our mission.
 We strive to always do the right thing in a fair and responsible way.

 Respect-we respect our organization and every member of our organization.
-We respect all Vineyard Stewards.
-We respect the partners and community who work with us to pursue our mission.
+We respect all vineyard stewards.
+We respect the partners and community members who work with us to pursue our mission.

 Community– we create partnerships with individuals, businesses and organizations that understand the benefit of investing in and empowering people.
 We know that a community is stronger when it supports an inclusive environment where everyone feels empowered to share ideas and collaborate.